 Choose from a number of specialty beers to go along with your burger like Pump Station Pale Ale, Quackenbush Blonde, or Oatmeal Stout.
-These folks know their beer, so don't hestitate to ask if they have a pairing suggestion for their classic burger.
+These folks know their beer, so don't hesitate to ask if they have a pairing suggestion for their classic burger.

 You could also try the Parisian, with applewood smoked bacon, caramelized onions, brie cheese, truffle Dijon aioli, and crispy potatoes.
 Vegetarians might want to try the Quinoa, with sauteed kale, house-cured pickles, avocado relish, and aged cheddar cheese.

 The Tipsy Moose Tavern has been doing quite well since they opened in June of 2016 where the Lager House used to be in Latham.
-Along with an extensive selection of beers and great pub food they offer up fantastic burgers all made with classic angus beef.
+Along with an extensive selection of beers and great pub food, they offer up fantastic burgers all made with classic Angus beef.

 Pictured above is the Bullwinkle Burger, served up with smoked bacon, aged cheddar cheese, and house made honey barbecue sauce.
 The detail of the moose on the bun just brings this burger up another notch.

+They also offer a True American Burger with American cheese, Spidah sauce, lettuce, tomato, pickle chips, and crispy onion.
 The Ruck has been widely recognized as a prime craft beer bar in the area - choose from a wide selection of foreign and domestic craft beers to pair with your burger.
 At The Ruck, you can enjoy the best of both worlds with an incredible burger and excellently brewed beer.